status-im/nimbus-eth1/nimbus/sync/beacon/README.md

 The following imported block chain diagram amends the layout *(1)*:

-      G                  T       C                     L                F    (5)
+      G                  B       C                     L                F    (5)
       o------------------o-------o---------------------o----------------o-->
       | <-- imported --> |       |                     |                |
       | <-------  linked ------> | <-- unprocessed --> | <-- linked --> |

-where *T* is the number of the last imported and executed block.
-Coincidentally, *T* also refers to the global state of the ledger database.
+where *B* is the **base**, i.e. the **base state** block number of the last imported and executed block.
+It also refers to the global state block number of the ledger database.

-The headers corresponding to the half open interval `(T,C]` can be completed by fetching block bodies and then imported/executed.
+The headers corresponding to the half open interval `(B,C]` can be completed by fetching block bodies and then imported/executed.

 Running the sync process for *MainNet*